rishpandey/blog/source/_posts/preference-based-notifications.md

 cover_image: https://images.unsplash.com/photo-1592495994946-52ba21a70bdd?ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&ixlib=rb-1.2.1&auto=format&fit=crop&w=2172&q=80
 categories: [laravel]
 keywords: laravel, notifications, preference based notifications, laravel notifications
+description: Learn how to implement a preference based notification system in Laravel where users can choose their preferred notification channels.
 ---

 A few days back, I was asked to implement a pretty awesome notification system on one of my client's laravel application, we are calling it, **Granular Preference for Notifications**.